Gunay Mammadzada: Playing style

 Mammadzada primarily plays 1.e4 (the King's Pawn Game) compared to 1.d4 (the Queen's Pawn Game) or other first moves.
 Her favourite chess pieces are the knight and the queen, which she considers her "main weapons".
 Nonetheless, she generally intends to adapt her playing style as needed in any given game.
 Fikret Sideifzade, an International Master who has coached the Azerbaijan women's team, described Mammadzada's strengths as "[having] a nice opening knowledge and strong nerves."

 Personal life

 Mammadzada has a brother who is four years younger.
-She attends university at the Azerbaijan State Physical Culture and Sports Academy, and previously attended secondary school at Intelligence School Lyceum No. 6 in Baku.
+She attended university at the Azerbaijan State Physical Culture and Sports Academy, and previously attended secondary school at Intelligence School Lyceum No. 6 in Baku.

 Mammadzada's chess idol is Magnus Carlsen.
 She had idolized Judit Polgár more at a younger age.
 Outside of chess, Mammadzada's hobbies include horseback riding, running, reading, and studying languages.
 In addition to Azerbaijani, she can speak English, French and Russian.
 Growing up, she also liked swimming and shooting.